 Frequently Asked Questions – Minors

-Yes, but you will be awarded the scholarship the following summer.
-Please note that the scholarship is awarded in early December after the summer that you are put on the scholarship list.
-We send the list of scholarship recipients to Summer Sessions at the end of the summer.
-You are not able to be put on the scholarship list before completing all components of the minor and scholarship requirements.
+Yes, but you will be awarded the scholarship after completion of your final course.
+Please note that the scholarship is awarded in early December after the summer that you are added to put on the scholarship list.
+You are not on the scholarship list until you have completed all components of the minor and scholarship requirements.
 It is acceptable for you to not enroll in the following summer, your CalCentral will still remain active.
 Calcentral is where Summer Sessions refunds the scholarship.

 No. There are required courses that are offered only in the summer (For ex.
 PH N112/112), so you will be required to take those, but other than that you can complete the courses whenever you are able to.
 It is important to note that we are able to guarantee enrollment in the courses during the summer because it is not impacted.
 The academic year Public Health classes are often impacted, so you are responsible if you choose to take this risk as the public health department is not able to reserve seats for GPH minor students during the academic year.
 PH 250A is a graduate course and is reserved for MPH students only during the academic year.
 PH 196 courses are special topic courses and we will only accept the course with the same title as listed in the class options above so please make sure you are enrolling in the proper class (the PH 196 course for the summer minor is typically only offered in the summer).
 It is called a summer minor because it is meant to be just that, a summer minor.

 No. Any changes that occurred in your plans will be reflected when you submit your Completion Form.
 The Declaration Form is meant to act as a “Four Year Plan”, but for the GPH minor.
 We want to make sure that you are planning to take the correct classes, have all the information you need, and are planning the timing of the courses appropriately.
 If we see that you have prepared well then we are able to declare you in the GPH minor.
-You can submit your declaration form the moment you know you want to minor.
-The earlier the better since you will be added to a listserv where we send important updates and opportunities.
-If you are not sure, then you could also sign up for our prospective student resources listserv to still have access to the newsletter.
-Please note the L&S Minor Declaration policy at the top of this site’s page!

 You would enroll in classes through Summer Sessions.
 Summer Sessions will have a Fees page where you can see the costs depending on how you are taking the courses (i.e. UCB student, summer visitor, etc).
 You would fill out the Declaration Form to be declared as a minor and/or to let us know you are pursuing the certificate.
 See Declaration and Enrollment Process section above for more information and links to the Declaration Form.